jpellman/wiki.libjpel.so/docs/Home-Lab/Hosts/Johns-MBP.md

 ### What's Broken

  * One of the RAM slots is bad (see [here](https://www.youtube.com/watch?v=xpagfXraSn4) and [here](https://www.reddit.com/r/computertechs/comments/4gu93k/starting_to_see_mid2012_13_macbook_pro_bottom_ram/)).
 Essentially Apple used two different types of solder for the RAM banks and one of them is more liable to crap out.
-As such I only use one RAM slot now, with half of the Macbook's original RAM (4 GB).
+As such I only use one RAM slot now, with half of the MacBook's original RAM (4 GB).
 In theory I could purchase a single 8 GB SODIMM to fill in this one slot, but I've never felt it to be particularly worth it / performance with 4 GB RAM has been good enough for my purposes (90% of the gaming I do involves 2D graphics only).

 ### What's Fixed